0x00000010/8bidou-metadata/README.md

 8. Set the type

-the included template has the 8x8 type set, if you mint at a different size you should update the value to reflect the type you are minting.
+The included template has the 8x8 type set, if you mint at a different size you should update the value to reflect the type you are minting.

 9. Update the tags array, adding or removing as needed